Download Course PDF

 - Certificate of completion (framed for participants of in-house workshops)

-Note: Participants who attend a public version of this workshop at our Mississauga, Toronto, or Sudbury locations, are required to bring a laptop with a copy of MS Project installed.
-Participants who do not have MS Project may download a 60 day trial version for free from Microsoft.
+Note: Participants who attend an open-enrollment (public) version of this workshop at our Mississauga, Toronto, Waterloo or Sudbury locations, are required to bring a laptop with a copy of MS Project installed.
+Participants who do not have MS Project may download a sixty day trial version for free from Microsoft.
+To do so, use the following link and choose the trial version of Project Plan 3: https://products.office.com/en-ca/project/compare-microsoft-project-management-software

 Enter a fully defined project into Microsoft Project